-An “our family book”- Purchase an inexpensive photo album.
+Purchase an inexpensive photo album.
 Take photos of every family member.
 Then take construction paper and make a biography page for each family member.
 It can be a simple page with the family member’s birthday, favorite things to eat, favorite color, and other little things about them.
-Your child can give the new baby the book when he arrives and help make a page for the baby.
+Your child can give the new baby the book when he arrives and helps make a page for the baby.

 When Your Child Isn’t Happy About the New Baby